Frunit/qpop.js/readme.md

 I made an own repository for the original graphics here: [github.com/Frunit/qpop-ressourcen](https://github.com/Frunit/qpop-ressourcen)

 The current version can be played here: [frunit.de/qpop/play](https://frunit.de/qpop/play).
-Many things work, but many things don't (yet).
-There is no sound whatsoever, no animations and the survival part is ... very rudimental.
+There is no sound at all and the options menu is not included.
+Most other things mostly work, but random bugs can occur at any time.
+If the game should freeze, please open the browser console (press F12; depending on the browser, you must choose the *console* tab) and copy everything that is written there.
+Then open a new [issue](https://github.com/Frunit/qpop.js/issues), paste the content of the console and describe what you were doing when the game froze.
+Of course, I would also appreciate reports on any other bugs!